minio/directpv/docs/troubleshooting.md

 Yes

 ### I am already using Local Persistent Volumes (Local PV) for storage.
 Why do I need DirectPV?
-Local Persistent Volumes are ephemeral and are tied to the lifecyle of pods.
-These volumes are lost when a pod is restarted or deleted; this may lead to data loss.
-Additionally Local Persistent Volumes lifecycle requires administrative skills.
+Local Persistent Volumes are statically created `PersistentVolume` which requires administrative skills.
 Whereas DirectPV dynamically provisions volumes on-demand; they are persistent through pod/node restarts.
-The lifecycle of DirectPV volumes are managed by associated Persistent Volume Claims (PVCs) which simplifies volume management.
+The lifecycle of DirectPV volumes are managd by associated Persistent Volume Claims (PVCs) which simplifies volume management.

 ### I see `no drive found ...` error message in my Persistent Volume Claim.
 Why?
 Below is the reason and solution